 Answer: It is best to use dual processors or core machines with 4 / 8 GB RAM and ECC memory for conducting Hadoop operations.
 Though ECC memory cannot be considered low-end, it is helpful for Hadoop users as it does not deliver any checksum errors.
 The hardware configuration for different Hadoop jobs would also depend on the process and workflow needs of specific projects and may have to be customized accordingly.

-Answer: Hive metastore is a database that stores metadata about your Hive tables (eg. Table name, column names and types,table location, storage handler being used, number of buckets in the table, sorting columns if any, partition columns if any, etc.).
+Answer: Hive megastore is a database that stores metadata about your Hive tables (eg. Table name, column names and types, table location, storage handler being used, number of buckets in the table, sorting columns if any, partition columns if any, etc.).

-When you create a table,this metastore gets updated with the information related to the new table which gets queried when you issue queries on that table.
+When you create a table, this megastore gets updated with the information related to the new table which gets queried when you issue queries on that table.

-Hive is a central repository of hive metadata. it has 2 parts services and data. by default it uses derby db in local disk. it is referred as embedded metastore configuration.
+Hive is a central repository of hive metadata. it has 2 parts of services and data. by default, it uses derby DB in local disk. it is referred to as embedded megastore configuration.
 It tends to the limitation that only one session can be served at any given point of time.